Mark-Assessment/f-gama-tutor-m1-2/Readme.md

   ##  Frameworks, Libraries & Programs Used
   1. [Bootstrap5:](https://getbootstrap.com/docs/5.0/getting-started/introduction/)
+     * Bootstrap was used to assist with the responsiveness and styling of the website.
   2. [Font Awesome:](https://fontawesome.com/)
+     *  Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
   3. [Hover:css:](https://ianlunn.github.io/Hover/)
+     * Hover.css was used on the Social Media icons in the footer to add the float transition while being hovered over.
   4. [jQuery:](https://jquery.com/)
      * jQuery came with Bootstrap to make the navbar responsive but was also used for the smooth scroll function in JavaScript.
   5. [Git:](https://git-scm.com/)